 Product-led growth has become a dominant force in modern business.
 Not only does it challenge the way businesses are run, but it changes the way you think about product adoption.

-The traditional five- or six-stage models of product adoption don’t reflect this new product-led future, so we’ve come up with our own framework.
-Our stages begin with activation and end with advocacy—not product adoption.
+The traditional six- or ten-stage models of product adoption don’t reflect this new product-led future, so we’ve come up with our own framework.
+Our stages begin with evaluation and end with advocacy—not product adoption.
 Getting people to adopt your product isn't enough if you want to grow in today’s climate.
 You need to make them believers in your solution so that they inspire more users to give your product a try.

 The activation stage occurs during onboarding when users first interact with your product.
 These users may not really know anything about what your product does, but they’re willing to give it a chance to impress them—your goal is to do just that.